lisac0des/lisac0des/README.md

 Email: lisauorie@gmail.com

 LinkedIn: https://www.linkedin.com/in/elisabeth-orie/

+✨ Fun Fact:

+I am a triplet!
+You can often find me hanging out with my siblings when I'm not coding.
 <!--
 **lisac0des/lisac0des** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.